Humans-of-Julia/TypeDBClient.jl/docs/src/guide.md

 You have two choices:

-* If you are only interested in working interactivly, you can use the more simplified API.
+* If you are only interested in working interactively, you can use the more simplified API.
 An example for this is:
 ```julia
 using TypeDBClient: dbconnect, open, read, write, match, insert, commit, create_database